statbiophys/Paraplume/README.md

 <details>
 <summary><h4>Output</h4></summary>

-Model weights and training parameters are saved in a folder (`training_results` in the example, `results` by default).
+Model weights and training parameters are saved in a folder specified by the -r option (`training_results` in the example, `results` by default).

 </details>